kleinee/jns/README.md

     done
 fi
 ```

-## Cloning the Notebook Server Setup
-### Networking
-I ran into problems when I cloned sd cards with the intention to use the cloned cards for different Raspberry Pis.
-A cloned card works fine on the same Pi it was generated on but other Rasberry Pis **DO NOT get an IP address** .
-What happens is described [here](http://unix.stackexchange.com/questions/110496/cloned-linux-system-and-etc-udev-rules-d-70-persistent-net-rules).
-Open ```/etc/udev/rules.d/70-persistent-net.rules``` in an editor and simply consolidate the lines so that the MAC address of the Raspberry Pi in question is assigned to the eth0 device and reboot.

 ###  OpenSSH Host Keys
 To regenerate host keys, delete the old keys and reconfigure openssh-server.
 It is safe to run the commands over remote ssh based session.
 Your existing session shouldn't be interrupted: